breeny/react-media-breakpoints/README.md

 ### Pre-configured Example

 To use the pre-configured Breakpoints, just import and use the component.
-It will re-render when
+It will re-render when the matchMedia listener matches the new breakpoint.

 ```javascript
 //Import component